PatPat2020/3_Keyword_Spotting/README.md

 ![278-26-04](Code/images/example_3.png)

 ### Features
+The cropped images were loaded and each column of the images are referred to as feature vectors.
+Each image was passed to the different functions to extract their features.
+Each column of the image is analyzed to get the intended features and then appended to a matrix.
+Each line of the matrix is an array of features that correspond to each column in the image.
+Then the image and it's complete matrix are stored in a dictionairy.
+Features that are found:
+1. Lower contour
+2. Upper contour
+3. Transition from black to white pixels
+4. Fraction of black pixels
+5. Fraction of black pixels between the upper and lower contour
+6. Gradient from one feature vector's upper and lower contour to the next

 ### DTW algorithm and evaluation
 For the DTW algorithm, the implementation used is the one proposed [by the library tslearn](https://tslearn.readthedocs.io/en/stable/gen_modules/metrics/tslearn.metrics.dtw.html#tslearn.metrics.dtw).